 Group differences at pre-treatment on demographic data and clinical variables were evaluated using chi-square tests for categorical variables and one-factor analyses of variance (ANOVAs) for continuous data.
 Intent-to-treat (ITT) mixed models analyses without any ad hoc imputation were used to account for missing data (Chakraborty & Gu, 2009).
-A mixed model approach is appropriate for RCTs with multiple time points and pre-to post-only designs, it does not assume that the last measurement is stable, and it is conducted using all available observations (Gueorguieva, & Krystal, 2004; Salim, Mackinnon, Christensen, & Griffiths, 2008).
-A linear mixed model for each outcome measure was implemented with time (pre and post) as within-group factor and group (EMMA, Traditional and WL) as betweengroup factor using the MIXED procedure with a random intercept for subject.
+A mixed model approach is appropriate for RCTs with multiple time points and pre-to post-only designs, it does not assume that the last measurement is stable, and it is conducted using all available observations (Gueorguieva, & Krystal, 2004; Salim,

+Mackinnon, Christensen, & Griffiths, 2008).
+A linear mixed model for each outcome measure was implemented with time (pre and post) as within-group factor and group (EMMA, Traditional and WL) as between-group factor using the MIXED procedure with a random intercept for subject.
 Because the random effect had one level, an identity covariance structure was specified to model the covariance structure of the intercept.
-Separate mixed-model analyses were performed to examine changes from baseline in each intervention at posttest and 6- and 12-month followups.
+Separate mixed-model analyses were performed to examine changes from baseline in each intervention at posttest and 6- and 12-month follow-ups.
 Significant effects were followed up with pairwise contrasts.
 Effect sizes (Cohen's d) were calculated for within- and between-group comparisons, based on Botella and Sánchez-Meca (2015).
-Power analysis to compute the achieved power of statistical tests for the primary outcome measures were performed using the GPower 3.1.9.2 given α , sample size, and effect size (by Cohen's d).
 Finally, Chi-squared tests were performed based on completers in order to examine the differential clinically significant improvement rates, following the Jacobson and Truax (1991) indexes, for the primary outcomes scores at post-treatment and 6- and 12-month follow-ups in the two treatment conditions just considering those participants who completed the treatment protocol.
-Statistical analyses were performed using the IBM SPSS version 23 for Windows.
+All statistical analyses were performed using the IBM SPSS version 23 for Windows.